 Getting the tube to Blackfriars also meant that we had a mini sight seeing tour – walking past St Paul’s Cathedral and then over the Millenium (wobbly, or Harry Potter Death Eater destruction bridge, depending on your cultural taste and memory), to get fantastic views of the Thames.

 It was a rather wet and windy January day though so we retreated quickly into the Tate.
 As predicted the huge former power station building, and the changing exhibition space of Turbine Hall, proved a big hit, mainly as some genius parent had bought a ball to roll up and down the large slope.
-There were herds of children running after it – the Little Bear was in her element as she is a big fan of kicking footballs at the moment, and all the open space was brilliant for her to let off steam.
+There were herds of children running after it – Chick was in her element as she is a big fan of kicking footballs at the moment, and all the open space was brilliant for her to let off steam.
 I can’t say we really took in much of the current installation at all if I’m honest.
 I’m sure the artist would have valued the addition of a Peppa Pig ball though (!)

 After a little bit of wandering we headed up to meet our friends at the sixth floor restaurant.
 I would so recommend this for any visitor to London or the South Bank – just look at the views – and it is very family friendly as well with table cloths to colour in and crayons provided for every table, and a good children’s menu.